ajmpilled/R_DAVIS_in_class_project/README.md

 Welcome, Bowtruckles, to R-DAVIS 2020!

-Please fill in this markdown document, save your edits, and push your changes to github.
+Please fill in this markdown document in RStudio, save your edits, and push your changes to github following the instructions on the website's setup tab.

-What's your name?
+What's your name and preferred pronouns?

 What do you study (or hope to study)?